jamjoom/gnuplotme/README.md

 ## THE BASICS

 Most of the options (I hope) are self-explanatory.
-Let's start with the output files, which should help explain the examples here
+Let's start with the output files, which should help explain the examples here.

 ## OUTPUT

 gnuplotme produces three files.
-These are: filename.data, filename.gnu, and filename.eps (or filename.png or filename.jpeg), where the <filename> is specified with the --outfile option:
+These are: filename.data, filename.gnu, and filename.eps (or filename.png or filename.jpeg), where the `<filename>` is specified with the `--outfile` option:

 ```
 --outfile <file_name> [eps | png | jpeg];